University of Maryland Libraries: Administration

 The Office of the Dean serves as the executive administrative unit of the University of Maryland Library system, headed by the Dean of Libraries.
 Adriene Lim, PhD, began as Dean of Libraries on August 19, 2019.
 She succeeds Babak Hamidzadeh who served as Interim Dean of the Libraries starting in July 2015 after the retirement of Patricia Steele.
-Reporting to the Dean of Libraries are five additional administrative units, each led by an associate dean or director: Administrative Services, the Collection Strategies & Services division (CSS), the Digital Services and Technoologies division (DST), the Strategic Communications and Outreach Office, the Research and Academic Services division (RAS).
+Reporting to the Dean of Libraries are five additional administrative units, each led by an associate dean or director: Administrative Services, the Collection Strategies & Services division (CSS), the Digital Services and Technology division (DST), the Strategic Communication and Outreach Office, and the Research and Academic Services division (RAS).

 The Library Assembly (LA) is primarily an advisory council for the Dean of Libraries and LMG (Library Management Group).
 Faculty, staff, students, and administrators are all free to participate in the Library Assembly meetings.
 Voting membership of the assembly consists of library faculty, elected staff representatives, and elected graduate assistant representatives.

 McKeldin Library

 McKeldin Library is the main branch of the University of Maryland Library system.
 Constructed in 1958, the building is named for Theodore McKeldin, the former Governor of Maryland.
-McKeldin Library is one of the largest buildings on campus, consisting of seven floors and a basement.
-Located at the western end of McKeldin Mall, the library is home to the university's General Collection. and the 90,000 volume East Asia Collection.
-McKeldin Library also serves as a regional Federal depository library, housing the U.S. Government Information, Maps & GIS Services collection, and previously hosted the Maryland Institute for Technology in the Humanities (MITH) until the summer of 2012, when MITH moved to its new home in the university's Hornbake Library.
-Also housed in McKeldin Library are several computer labs, a copy shop, and Footnotes Café.
+Located at the western end of McKeldin Mall, the Library is one of the largest buildings on campus.
+It is home to a number of collections, including the university's General Collection and the East Asia Collection.
+McKeldin Library also serves as a regional Federal depository library, housing a collection of United States government documents, along with GIS and Data Services.
+Also housed in the library are several computer labs, a Tech Desk, and Footnotes Café.

 McKeldin Library remains open to students, faculty, and staff on a 24/5 schedule most of the Fall and Spring semesters (from 11am Sunday morning to 8pm Friday night), in order to provide late night study hours for university students; A UMD (College Park) identification card is necessary to gain access to the building during the late night study hours (after 11pm and before 8am).
-Note: During Fall and Spring semesters McKeldin library is closed to all users on Fridays after 8pm.
-Saturday open hours are from 10am to 9pm.
-24/5 re-opening is at 11am Sunday morning.